Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-In Dec.-1940, Arnold Hague has listed her, together with Svenør, in Convoy BN 11B, which departed Aden on Dec.
+In Dec.-1940, Arnold Hague has included her, together with Svenør, in Convoy BN 11B, which departed Aden on Dec.
 29 and arrived Suez Jan.
 4-1941*.
 The following month, she's listed in Convoy AN 16, departing Port Said on Febr.
-26-1941, arriving Piræus March 4; Thelma was bound for Suda Bay, where she arrived March 3.
+26, arriving Piræus March 4; Thelma was bound for Suda Bay, where she arrived March 3.
 The Norwegian Brattdal is also included in this convoy.
-Later that month, we find Thelma mentioned in Convoy AS 20, which originated in Piræus on March 18 and arrived Port Said on the 22nd, however, it looks like she did not sail in this convoy, because she's also listed in Convoy AS 21, originating in Piræus on March 21, arriving Alexandria March 25, again with Brattdal in company, as well as Solheim (sunk) and Thermopylæ.
-I'm not sure which port Thelma had started out from, as this information is not provided on Page 1 of the archive docs, possibly from Suda Bay?
-Also, the document tells us that she arrived Port Said on March 25, Alexandria is not mentioned.
+Later that month, we find Thelma mentioned in Convoy AS 20, which originated in Piræus on March 18 and arrived Port Said on the 22nd, however, it looks like she may not have sailed in this convoy, because she's also listed in Convoy AS 21, originating in Piræus on March 21, arriving Alexandria March 25, again with Brattdal in company, as well as Solheim (sunk - follow the link for details) and Thermopylæ.
+I'm not sure which port Thelma had started out from, as this information is not provided on Page 1 of the archive docs, probably from Suda Bay?
+Note also that the document states she arrived Port Said on March 25, Alexandria is not mentioned.
 At the beginning of Apr.-1941, she appears (with Lyder Sagen) in Convoy BS 22, which left Suez on Apr.
 1 and dispersed Apr.
 9. Thelma's destination was Abadan, but her arrival there is not given.
-I've linked directly to Hague's listing for all these convoys below.
+I've linked directly to Hague's listing for all these convoys in the table above.
 Thelma left Abadan again on Apr.
 19 and arrived Aden on the 27th.

 *According to "Nortraships flåte" she was shelled by the Italian submarine Marcello on Jan.
 20-1941, 50N 18 45W, having lost touch with Convoy HG 50, however, please note that this must have been the British Thelma of 1593 gt, and not the Norwegian one.
 Follow the link for more info.
 (I mention this so that those of you who own this book can correct this entry).